Agent Claws

 Why Agent Claws?

-Claws let an agent handle recurring work on its own.
+Claws let an agent handle work on its own, with no one in the loop.

 • Each task reuses the tools, CLIs, and integrations the host agent already has.